aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 # Database Migration Service (DMS)

-AWS Database Migration Service helps you migrate databases to AWS easily and securely.
+The AWS Database Migration Service helps you migrate databases to AWS easily and securely.
 The source database remains fully operational during the migration, minimizing downtime to applications that rely on the database.
 The AWS Database Migration Service can migrate your data to and from most widely used commercial and open-source databases.
 AWS Database Migration Service can also be used for continuous data replication with high availability.

 This lab will walk you through the steps to migrate data from an Oracle database hosted on an EC2 instance to Amazon Aurora PostgreSQL.

 In this activity, you perform the following tasks:

-- Create DMS Replication Instance
+- Create a DMS Replication Instance
 - Create DMS source and target endpoints
-- Run DMS Replication Task for full-load replication
+- Run a DMS Replication Task for full-load (migration of initial data)
     - Check the source database content for post-replication validation
     - Drop foreign keys and disable triggers on the target database
-    - Set up and run a full-load Replication Task
+    - Setup and run a full-load Replication Task
     - Validate the data replication result
     - Restore the foreign keys
-- Run DMS Replication Task for Change Data Capture (CDC)
+- Run a DMS Replication Task for Change Data Capture (CDC)
     - Enable CDC on the source database
     - Set up and run a Replication Task
     - Introduce changes at the source database